fernet/spec/Spec.md

 This field is a 64-bit unsigned big-endian integer.
 It records the number of seconds elapsed between January 1, 1970 UTC and the time the token was created.

+*Changed in version 0x81*: Instead of elapsed seconds, it records the number of elapsed microseconds.

 ### IV

 The 128-bit Initialization Vector used in AES encryption and decryption of the